Shopify/graphql-design-tutorial/TUTORIAL.md

 provided ID doesn't represent a valid collection, there is no collection to return.

+*<a href="#user-content-allow-nullable-fields-in-mutations"
+id="user-content-allow-nullable-fields-in-mutations">Rule:</a> Most payload
-*Rule #24: Most payload fields for a mutation should be nullable, unless there is really a value to return in every possible error case.*
+fields for a mutation should be nullable, unless there is really a value to return in every possible error case.*

 ## TLDR: The rules

-- Rule #1: Always start with a high-level view of the objects and their relationships before you deal with specific fields.
+- <a href="#user-content-start-with-high-level-view">Rule:</a> Always start with a high-level view of the objects and their relationships before you deal with specific fields.
-- Rule #2: Never expose implementation details in your API design.
+- <a href="#user-content-never-expose-implementation-details">Rule:</a> Never expose implementation details in your API design.
-- Rule #3: Design your API around the business domain, not the implementation, user-interface, or legacy APIs.
+- <a href="#user-content-design-around-business-domain">Rule:</a> Design your API around the business domain, not the implementation, user-interface, or legacy APIs.
-- Rule #4: It’s easier to add fields than to remove them.
+- <a href="#user-content-easier-to-add-than-remove">Rule:</a> It's easier to add fields than to remove them.
-- Rule #5: Major business-object types should always implement Node.
+- <a href="#user-content-business-object-types-implement-node" id="user-content-business-object-types-implement-node">Rule:</a> Major business-object types should always implement `Node`.
-- Rule #6: Group closely-related fields together into subobjects.
+- <a href="#user-content-group-related-into-subobjects">Rule:</a> Group closely-related fields together into subobjects.
-- Rule #7: Always check whether list fields should be paginated or not.
+- <a href="#user-content-check-if-list-should-be-paginated">Rule:</a> Always check whether list fields should be paginated or not.
-- Rule #8: Always use object references instead of ID fields.
+- <a href="#user-content-use-object-refs">Rule:</a> Always use object references instead of ID fields.
-- Rule #9: Choose field names based on what makes sense, not based on the implementation or what the field is called in legacy APIs.
+- <a href="#user-content-choose-names-that-make-sense">Rule:</a> Choose field names based on what makes sense, not based on the implementation or what the field is called in legacy APIs.
-- Rule #10: Use custom scalar types when you’re exposing something with specific semantic value.
+- <a href="#user-content-custom-scalar-types">Rule:</a> Use custom scalar types when you're exposing something with specific semantic value.
-- Rule #11: Use enums for fields which can only take a specific set of values.
+- <a href="#user-content-use-enums-for-value-sets">Rule:</a> Use enums for fields which can only take a specific set of values.
-- Rule #12: The API should provide business logic, not just data.
+- <a href="#user-content-complex-calculations-on-server">Rule:</a> The API should provide business logic, not just data.
 Complex calculations should be done on the server, in one place, not on the client, in many places.
-- Rule #13: Provide the raw data too, even when there’s business logic around it.
+- <a href="#user-content-provide-raw-data">Rule:</a> Provide the raw data too, even when there's business logic around it.
-- Rule #14: Write separate mutations for separate logical actions on a resource.
+- <a href="#user-content-separate-mutations">Rule:</a> Write separate mutations for separate logical actions on a resource.
-- Rule #15: Mutating relationships is really complicated and not easily summarized into a snappy rule.
+- <a href="#user-content-mutating-relationships-is-hard">Rule:</a> Mutating relationships is really complicated and not easily summarized into a snappy rule.
-- Rule #16: When writing separate mutations for relationships, consider whether it would be useful for the mutations to operate on multiple elements at once.
+- <a href="#user-content-consider-mutations-on-multiple-elements">Rule:</a> When writing separate mutations for relationships, consider whether it would be useful for the mutations to operate on multiple elements at once.
-- Rule #17: Prefix mutation names with the object they are mutating for alphabetical grouping (e.g. use `orderCancel` instead of `cancelOrder`).
+- <a href="#user-content-prefix-mutation-names-for-alphabetical-grouping">Rule:</a> Prefix mutation names with the object they are mutating for alphabetical grouping (e.g. use `orderCancel` instead of `cancelOrder`).
-- Rule #18: Only make input fields required if they're actually semantically required for the mutation to proceed.
+- <a href="#user-content-semantically-required">Rule:</a> Only make input fields required if they're actually semantically required for the mutation to proceed.
-- Rule #19: Use weaker types for inputs (e.g. String instead of Email) when the format is unambiguous and client-side validation is complex.
+- <a href="#user-content-use-weaker-types-in-complex-cases">Rule:</a> Use weaker types for inputs (e.g. `String` instead of `Email`) when the format is unambiguous and client-side validation is complex.
 This lets the server run all non-trivial validations at once and return the errors in a single place in a single format, simplifying the client.
-- Rule #20: Use stronger types for inputs (e.g. DateTime instead of String) when the format may be ambiguous and client-side validation is simple.
+- <a href="#user-content-use-stronger-types-in-simple-cases">Rule:</a> Use stronger types for inputs (e.g. `DateTime` instead of `String`) when the format may be ambiguous and client-side validation is simple.
 This provides clarity and encourages clients to use stricter input controls (e.g. a date-picker widget instead of a free-text field).
-- Rule #21: Structure mutation inputs to reduce duplication, even if this requires relaxing requiredness constraints on certain fields.
+- <a href="#user-content-reduce-mutation-duplication">Rule:</a> Structure mutation inputs to reduce duplication, even if this requires relaxing requiredness constraints on certain fields.
-- Rule #22: For update mutations, the parameter relating to selecting the entry must be separate to the parameter providing the change data.
+- <a href="#user-content-mutation-select-before-update">Rule:</a> For update mutations, the parameter relating to selecting the entry must be separate to the parameter providing the change data.
 The parameter relating to selecting the entry must come first.
-- Rule #23: Mutations should provide user/business-level errors via a userErrors field on the mutation payload.
+- <a href="#user-content-use-usererrors">Rule:</a> Mutations should provide user/business-level errors via a `userErrors` field on the mutation payload.
 The top-level query errors entry is reserved for client and server-level errors.
-- Rule #24: Most payload fields for a mutation should be nullable, unless there is really a value to return in every possible error case.
+- <a href="#user-content-allow-nullable-fields-in-mutations">Rule:</a> Most payload fields for a mutation should be nullable, unless there is really a value to return in every possible error case.

 ## Conclusion